KeoVaN/Arduino/README.md

 I'm begginer.
-I using GitHub for storage.
+I using GitHub for storage..